Pradnya-8287/16-Bit-CPU/README.md

 The project brings together the core elements of a processor, registers, ALU, memory, control logic, and I/O, into a working 16-bit architecture.

 It’s meant as a hands on exploration of computer architecture: writing instructions, executing them in hardware, and watching how the CPU processes data step by step.
 Along with the circuit, the repo includes assembly examples, opcode files, and a Python script to help generate machine code.

+# Overview
+1. 16-bit architecture with accumulator and general-purpose registers.
+2. Instruction Set (ISA) with arithmetic, logic, memory, I/O, branching, and even pixel display operations.
+3. ALU + control logic to execute instructions one step at a time.
+4. RAM, ROM, and Stack support for programs and subroutines.
+5. I/O devices: a simple TTY display, keyboard input, and graphics placeholders.